Zminghua/SentEncoding/README.md

 If you found this code useful, please cite the following paper:
 ```
   @inproceedings{zhang2018learning,
+  title={Learning Universal Sentence Representations with Mean-Max Attention Autoencoder},
-  author = {Zhang, Minghua and Wu, Yunfang and Li, Weikang and Li, Wei},
+  author={Zhang, Minghua and Wu, Yunfang and Li, Weikang and Li, Wei},
-  title = {Learning Universal Sentence Representations with Mean-Max Attention Autoencoder},
-  booktitle = {Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing},
+  booktitle={Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing},
-  year = {2018}
+  pages={4514--4523},
+  year={2018}
   }
  ```